cjneely10/backup_manager/README.md

 After the most recent occurrence, I decided to write a very simple backup tool for creating redundant copies of my file system.

-This crate is very early in its development, and I am not sure how much more it will be developed from here.
+This crate is functional, and I am not sure how much more it will be developed from here.

 ## Installation